br-automation-com/mappView-User/README.md

   * ListUsersIndex -> Index for user list box
   * ListRoles -> Data provider for list box
   * ListRolesIndex -> Index for role list box
-  * RoleDeleteEnabled -> Enables/Disables button to delete a role
+  * RoleDeleteEnabled -> Enables/Disables the button to delete a role
-  * UserDeleteEnabled -> Enables/Disables button to delete or rename a user
+  * UserDeleteEnabled -> Enables/Disables the button to delete or rename a user
-  * ShowMessageBoxOK -> Show message box when command was successfull
+  * ShowMessageBoxOK -> Show a message box when command was successfull
-  * ShowMessageBoxError -> Show message box when command was not successfull
+  * ShowMessageBoxError -> Show a message box when command was not successfull
 * ERR -> Information about errors
   * Number -> Error number
   * State -> State where the error occured

+<a name="Limitations"></a>
 ## Limitations
 * The sample is not yet multi client capable
-* Roles can not be created or deleted.
-This is due to the fact that the permission for roles can not be changed on the fly.
+* Roles cannot be created or deleted.
+This is because the permission for roles cannot be changed on the fly.

+<a name="Revision-History"></a>
 ## Revision History

 #### Version 0.3